RWC Locals: An Interview with John Shroyer

 So you would come to Redwood City to go to the movies or to buy underwear.
 Now, you can’t get underwear, but you can get anything else you want!
 Wait!
 I take that back you can get underwear at Redwood Trading Post, my favorite store.
 That was the other reason I would come down to Redwood City.
 In high school I started buying all of my hiking and camping stuff from them, and I still shop there.
 I buy all my real estate clothes from them now!

 How long have you lived in Redwood City and what made you want to live here?

 Actually, I never really thought I would live in Redwood City.
 Growing up, like I said, Redwood City wasn’t really a destination.
 I didn’t know it very well, and I didn’t really come down here.
 I started real estate in 1977 and was really focused on Belmont and San Carlos, and not so much in Redwood City.
 So I saw our house on a Tuesday broker tour and brought Jane to see it.
 She was super pregnant at the time with Alex, who is almost 28 now.
 I thought we just had to have this house and we bought it.
 I remember early on when we moved here, I was shy about telling people where we lived.
 I would say, “We live in Redwoo [indistinct mumbling].”
 It’s funny, Redwood City has changed so much since then.

 Now it is a destination.
 There is live music and good restaurants.
 They tried to give Redwood City a facelift in the mid-70s, but it didn’t really do anything.
 When they built the new theater downtown, that really changed everything.
-I remember a neighbor complaining about there not being any parking back then.
-People don’t like change, even if it’s for the good.
-Yeah, there is a lot of building going on, but I think it’s great.
-Plus, it gives me more opportunities for bottle digging!
+There is a lot of building going on, but it gives me more opportunities for bottle digging!